-Every Christmas, Sister Madly’s mother would spend a week baking up to forty loaves of bread while listening to Lawrence Welk and the Mexicali Brass.
-Ever since she could remember, Sister Madly and Tallulah would deliver about half of this bounty to neighbors she hardly knew by sight- many of whom lived far beyond the acceptable distance of ‘neighbor’ – while dragging their red wagon through the snow.
+Every December, Sister Madly’s mother would spend a week baking up to 40 loaves of bread while listening to Lawrence Welk and the Mexicali Brass.
+A young Sister Madly would then reluctantly deliver half of this bounty with her elder sister, Tallulah, to neighbors they hardly knew- many of whom lived far beyond the acceptable distance of ‘neighbor’- while dragging a red wagon through several feet of snow.

-But this tradition was not limited to her neighbors.
+But this tradition was not limited to neighbors.

-While no child looks forward to a school day, no morning was as dreaded as the one that came once a year, when her mother handed over a loaf of bread to give to the bus driver.
+While no child looks forward to a school day, no morning was as dreaded as the day before Winter Break, when Mother Madly handed over a loaf of bread as a gift to the bus driver.
 When Sister Madly first heard the term “cruel and unusual punishment,” this scenario is what came to mind.

-However, the argument of who was to give the bread to the bus driver was beans compared to the argument of who would carry the bottle of champagne.
+However, the argument of which Madly Sibling (the elder Tallulah or the most magnificent Sister Madly) was to give said Bread to the Bus Diver was beans compared to the argument of whom would carry the Bottle of Champagne the following day.

-For Sister Madly, this was much worse than the whole bus driver thing; people might actually think that the champagne belonged to her.
-They might think that she, a wanton, 5 year-old moppet, had wasted every cent of her allowance on its purchase and there was no way that she could prove otherwise.
-Her champagne didn’t even come in a paper bag, which is how it was consumed by most good-for-nothings on the streets; no, her bottle had a shiny, red bow tape to it.
+For Sister Madly, this was much worse than the whole Bus Driver thing; people might actually think the Champagne belonged to her.
+They might think that she, a wanton, 5 year-old Moppet, had wasted every cent of her allowance on its purchase, and there was no way that she could prove otherwise.
+And the Champagne didn’t even come in a proper paper bag, which is how it was consumed by the Elite on the streets; no, Sister Madly’s bottle had a shiny, red bow tape to it.

-Then came the brief but horrifying thought: what if her mother thought that Sister Madly bought the wine for her?
-Her parents had stopped drinking some years before, and the bar in the basement now held a bizarre assortment of stuffed animals.
-Should a bottle of wine appear in their midst, it would bring no end of trouble.
+Then came the horrifying thought: what if her own Mother thought that Sister Madly bought the wine for herself?
+Her parents had stopped drinking some years before, and the bar in the basement now held a bizarre assortment of Care Bears and Cabbage Parch Kids… if a bottle of Champagne should appear within their midst, it would bring no end of trouble….

-With her mission technically complete, Sister Madly trotted home, confident in the fact that she had rebelled against the unknown universe with little red wagon and a knitted, pompom hat.
+With her mission technically complete, Sister Madly trotted home, confident in the fact that she had rebelled against the unknown universe with her little Red Wagon and a knitted, Pompom Hat.

 5 stupid hours of pointy hell later, Sister Madly’s apartment is